Sober Living Homes

 Halfway houses are similar to sober living homes, but halfway houses are generally more strict.
 Residents of halfway houses are typically required to be enrolled or have participated in substance abuse treatment services.

-Halfway houses are also government-funded and have fewer amenities than a sober living home.
-They tend to be more like dorms, with up to 12 residents, unlike smaller sober homes that offer more privacy and freedom.
+Halfway houses are also government-funded and have fewer amenities than sober living homes.
+They tend to be more like dorms, with up to 12 residents, unlike smaller sober homes, which offer more privacy and freedom.

 Individuals who have completed prison sentences may have to participate in additional addiction recovery to live in a halfway house as part of their reintegration into society.